virtualolsonNo1/ChessBoard/README.md

 - Once finished, the chess board will function as follows:
     - Current functionality:
         - once plugged in, chess clock will turn on, displaying default time control of 1:00 for each player
-        - if either of two outside push buttons are pressed, it will start the opponents timer, signifying that the first player made their move then hit the button
+        - if either of two outside push buttons are pressed, it will start the opponents timer , signifying that the first player must make their move then hit their button
             - right now, black must first hit their button to start white's clock, should add functionality for either side to play as white later
         - if the middle button is pressed before the game starts it changes the time control.
 If the game has already started, it will reset the game so the players can start another one whenever they want
         - during this time, the chess clock display will properly display the time control chosen or each player's time if the game has already started